Naturaily/Naturaily-netlify/_posts/2021-04-30-what-is-headless-e-commerce.md

 ## What Is Commerce Platform?

 Let's begin with the basics.
-Before digging deeper into ecommerce and all things headless, it's a good idea to get to know *commerce*better.
+Before digging deeper into ecommerce and all things headless, it's a good idea to get to know *commerce* better.
 It'll help you properly understand the magic behind ecommerce platforms and headless commerce architecture.

 So what is a commerce platform and why is it important when talking about headless systems?
 There's not much philosophy behind this concept.
 Commerce platform is an architecture that lets you make transactions (**commerce**) via technology (**platform**) with the use of consumer technology, e.g., computers, laptops, smartphones, and other IoT devices.

 The final product of the commerce system is the ecommerce website — a place where you can sell products, and your customers can easily buy them from any place in the world.

-{% image /assets/images/headlessecommerce.jpg headlessecommerce Headless_Ecommerce %}
+{% image /assets/images/headlessecommerce.png headlessecommerce Headless_Ecommerce %}

 Some of the most popular providers of commerce functionality are, for example, Shopify, Weebly, or BigCommerce.
 These offer **an entire system to create ecommerce sites** for your ecommerce business.